n0ct1s-k8sh/NGINX-fancyindex-Docker-Image/README.md

 - After that, the module is enabled in the _nginx.conf_ file.
 - Finally, a new virtual site is enabled as the default site, with its root directory in _/var/www/content_

+_The entire image is going to be uploaded soon._

 ## About me
 I'm a cloud sysadmin, that tries to dockerize and automate everything that exists.
 Also, I play the oboe :)